PX4/PX4-user_guide/en/flight_modes/return.md

 Unless executing a [mission landing pattern](#mission-landing-pattern) as part of the return mode, the vehicle will arrive at its destination, and rapidly descend to the [RTL_DESCEND_ALT](#RTL_DESCEND_ALT) altitude, where it will loiter for [RTL_LAND_DELAY](#RTL_LAND_DELAY) before landing.
 If `RTL_LAND_DELAY=-1` it will loiter indefinitely.

+The default landing configuration is vehicle dependent:

-Generally multicopters and VTOLs (after transitioning to MC mode) are configured to hover for a short while, deploying landing gear if needed, and then land.
+- Multicopters are configured to hover for a short while, deploying landing gear if needed, and then land.

-The default configuration for fixed-wing vehicles is to use a return mode with a [mission landing pattern](#mission-landing-pattern), as this enables automated landing.
+- Fixed-wing vehicles use a return mode with a [mission landing pattern](#mission-landing-pattern), as this enables automated landing.
   If not using a mission landing, the default configuration is to loiter indefinitely, so the user can take over and manually land.
+- VTOLs in MC mode fly and land exactly as a multicopter.
+- VTOLS in FW mode head towards the landing point, transition to MC mode, and then land on the destination.

 ## Mission Landing Pattern